istefanov/CouchbaseRDF/README.md

 CouchbaseRDF
 ============

-This is an implementation of SPARQL on top of the NoSQL database Couchbase.
+This is an implementation of SPARQL on top of the NoSQL database Couchbase, using the [Jena ARQ library](http://jena.apache.org/documentation/query/).
 It is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".

 To run SPARQL queries with this application,